 Because CEL is a rare disease, rates of acute transformation into acute leukaemia or into blast crisis are unknown.
 Case reports indicate that CEL usually progresses slowly and can remain the same for many years, but then transform rapidly into AML or blast crisis in some cases.

-- Chemotherapy drugs such as vincristine, chlorambucil, cyclophosphamide, etoposide, cyclosporine, and 2-chlorodeoxyadenosine can be used as second line drugs, if hydroxycarbamide chemotherapy is not effective.
+Although not a cure, hydroxycarbamide is an effective chemotherapy for controlling hyper-eosinophilia.
+It can also be used in combination with steroids to improve the response rate.
+Chemotherapy drugs such as vincristine, chlorambucil, cyclophosphamide, etoposide, cyclosporine, and 2-chlorodeoxyadenosine can be used as second-line drugs, if hydroxycarbamide chemotherapy is not effective.

 Stem cell transplant